wsong1985/Stock-analysis/README.md

     * _There is a chance of creating bugs/errors during the refactoring process._

-    * _It is risky when refactoring code during testing phase, which will lead to a situation that the developer has no clue how to fix the new bugs/errors._
+    * _It is risky when refactoring code during testing phase, which will lead to a situation that the developer has no clue on how to fix the new bugs/errors._

 - **What are the advantages and disadvantages of the original and refactored VBA script?**